 Insight Maker supports System Dynamics modeling: a powerful method for exploring systems on an aggregate level.
-By "aggregate", it is meant that System Dynamics models look at collections of objects, not the objects themselves.
-For instance, if you created a model of a water leakage from a bucket, a System Dynamics model would concern itself with the quantity of water as a whole, not with individual droplets or even molecules.
+System Dynamics models generally look at aggregations of objects, not the individual objects themselves.
+For instance, if you created a model of a water leakage from a bucket, a System Dynamics model would concern itself with the quantity of water as a whole, not with individual droplets or molecules.
 Similarly, if you were modeling a population of rabbits, the System Dynamics model would look at the population as a whole, not at the individual rabbits.

 System Dynamics models are constructed from a set basic building blocks also known as "primitives".
 The key primitives are Stocks, Flows, Variables and Links.